-Matariki at BestStart Johnstones Road Kindy was a beautiful celebration of learning, culture, and whanaungatanga.
-Tamariki explored the meaning of Matariki through stories, songs, creative projects, and a special day shared with their families.
+Matariki at BestStart Johnstones Road Kindy, our early learning and childcare centre in Ōtara, was a beautiful celebration of learning, culture, and whanaungatanga.
+Tamarariki explored the meaning of Matariki through stories, songs, creative projects, and a special celebration shared with their whānau.

-At BestStart Johnstones Road Kindy, we celebrated Matariki with our tamariki (children), whānau (families), and kaiako (teachers) in a week filled with learning, reflection, and joy.
+At BestStart Johnstones Road Kindy, we celebrated Matariki with our tamariki, whānau, and kaiako in a week filled with learning, reflection, and joy.
+Through meaningful early learning experiences, children explored the traditions and significance of the Māori New Year while strengthening their connection to te ao Māori.

 Matariki marks the Māori New Year and is a special time to remember the past, celebrate the present, and plan for the future.
 Throughout the week, our tamariki engaged in rich experiences to learn about the meaning of Matariki.